microsoft/nni/docs/SQuAD_evolution_examples.md

 }
 ```

-Every model configuration will has a "layers" section, which is a JSON list of layer definitions.
+Every model configuration will have a "layers" section, which is a JSON list of layer definitions.
 The definition of each layer is also a JSON object, where:

  * `type` is the type of the layer.
-0, 1, 2, 3, 4 correspond to attention, self-attention, RNN, input and output layer respectively.
+0, 1, 2, 3, 4 corresponds to attention, self-attention, RNN, input and output layer respectively.
  * `size` is the length of the output. "x", "y" correspond to document length / question length, respectively.
  * `input_size` is the number of inputs the layer has.
  * `input` is the indices of layers taken as input of this layer.